 Innate optimism is the most important quality required for a leader.
 This is the biggest lesson I’ve learned from the current (third) president.
-I joined this company just after the start of his administration (2013).
+I joined this company just after the start of his administration since 2013.
 For about seven years since then, we have traveled all over the world.
 As I sometimes wrote, most of the trips were grueling, such as moving one country to another via overnight flights in a row.
-Even on the way back home from such long tough trips (even ones ending up achieving no results), I’ve never seen him pessimistic or stuck in negative thinking.
+Even on the way back home from such long tough trips (even if they were ending up with no results), I’ve never seen him pessimistic or stuck in negative thinking.

 By the way, I don’t mean the leadership style of the current president is superior.
-The leadership issue is more complex than simple good and bad.
-It is not the best leadership style that makes companies survive.
-The leadership style that makes companies survive is best.
+The leadership issue is more complex than simple ones of good and bad.
+It is not the best leadership style that makes companies survive, but the leadership style that makes companies survive is best.
 In that sense, those of the previous two presidents met the needs of the times.
 More interestingly, they chose on their mutual consent the current president who has totally opposite personalities.

 Don’t be fooled by the gentle smile of the current president.
 He is as passionate as the founder, as logical as the second president, and may be more aggressive for new things than the predecessors.
 Generally speaking, democratic decision making takes time, but many reforms have advanced quickly under his administration.
 A good example is a drastic reform in the method of shop interior and display.
 You can see how different they are in the above images.
 I believe his innate optimism and democratic leadership style would have evoked energy at workplace and pushed forward many reforms this quickly.